 From the middle of June to the middle of August Lachlan will be playing Banquo in a site-specific production of Macbeth for RIFT theatre company, directed by Felix Mortimer, at the Belfron Tower, Langdon Park, east London.

 In May Chris appeared as Matthew Synott, FA official, in a pilot episode for a new sitcom, Grass Roots on London Live, the new TV channel (Freeview ch 8) dedicated to the capital.
 The show, written and directed by Luke Flanagan and Matt Connolly, follows the fortunes of a struggling London football club and its hapless manager, Harry Pickles.
 Click here to watch the trailer.
 The whole episode is available on London Live catch-up.

 Chris is also currently appearing as the 1950s-style voiceover in a safety video for the UK government: click here to view on YouTube.

 Catherine's feature, You (Us) Me, premiered at the East End Film Festival on 17 June 2014 at the Genesis Cinema.

-Caryl is returning as the presenter in An Innocent Man & Whodunnit at The Space, London E14 3RS, 15-17 July, a 1950s spoof detective radio play previously performed for the George IV Comedy Club.
+This summer, Caryl has returned as Miss Prism in The Importance of Being Earnest at the St James Theatre, Victoria, 7-11 July AND as the presenter in An Innocent Man & Whodunnit at The Space, London E14 3RS, 15-17 July - a 1950s spoof detective radio play previously performed for the George IV Comedy Club.

-Last summer Caryl appeared in the acclaimed Pause as part of the Camden Fringe.
+Last summer, Caryl also appeared in the acclaimed Pause as part of the Camden Fringe.